Skip to content

 A run in Nextmv Cloud can include custom assets, such as those used in custom visualization.

-You can use the assets property of the output to include these assets.
+You can use the .assets property of the output to include these assets.

-You can create a simple plot, which consists of a Plotly bar chart with radius and distance for a planet.
+For example, you can create a simple plot, which consists of a Plotly bar chart with radius and distance for a planet.
 Consider the following visuals.py file:

 import json